Encephala/CSBA-individual-assignment/README.md

 The problem is to detect duplicates in a large set (1624) of product descriptions of TVs from the web.
-This is done through preselection, applying locality-sensitive hashing to the data in order to find candidate duplicates, so as to reduce the cost of the subsequent duplicate detection through `...`.
+This is done through preselection, applying locality-sensitive hashing to the data in order to find candidate duplicates, so as to reduce the cost of the subsequent duplicate detection through logistic regression with various similarity metrics as predictors.

 I did this assignment individually.